In the spotlight | Winter Park Automotive is car care done right

 “I am glad I did,” he said.
 “It is very rewarding.
 I’ve got a lot from the community, and I’m hoping that I am giving back to the community with this service.”

 Keeler knows there are a lot of choices for automotive work and many great shops across the county.
-However, he hopes people will see Winter Park Automotive as more than just a career for him because, as Keeler put it, he feels like the shop is more of a community service than it is just a business.
+He hopes people will see Winter Park Automotive as more than just a career for him because, as Keeler put it, he feels like the shop is more of a community service than it is just a business.
+That’s one reason his business was named the best automotive service this year.

 Grand County is a unique place, Keeler explained, with all sorts of different kinds of folks here with a wide variety of automotive needs.
-Some might be living out of their cars, while the county’s second homeowners often leave a car parked in Grand County for most of the year and only drive it a few weeks before bringing it by the shop for its annual service.
+Some might be living out of their cars, while many of the county’s second homeowners leave a car parked in Grand County for most of the year and only drive it a few weeks in between annual services.

 Winter Park Automotive handles pretty much any and all general mechanic needs, including everything from cylinder head gaskets to alignments, tires, oil changes and everything in between.
 Keeler’s shop can fix foreign imports, European brands and domestic vehicles with up-to-date computers in the shop for all makes and models.